-Keeping the soil covered (NRCS Practice 484 Mulching) substantially lowers the soil temperature and reduces water loss from evaporation and transpiration, something that is critical during times of drought.
-For instance, on a hot summer day, near surface (1 inch depth) soil temperatures at a farm in east-central New York varied by 45° F depending on the soil cover.
-Leaving last year’s plant residue in the field (NRCS Practice 329 Residue and Tillage Management No-Till or 345 Reduced Till) covers the soil and reduces water loss from evaporation and transpiration while building soil organic matter.
+Keeping the soil covered (NRCS Practice 484 Mulching) substantially lowers the soil temperature and reduces water loss from evaporation, something that is critical during times of drought.
+For instance, on a hot summer day, near surface (1-inch depth) soil temperatures at a farm in New York varied by 45 degrees F depending on the soil cover.
+Mulch, from natural materials like straw, breaks down and increases soil organic matter which improves the soil’s water holding capacity.
+Leaving last year’s plant residue in the field (NRCS Practice 329 Residue and Tillage Management No-Till or 345 Reduced Till) covers the soil as well, reducing soil temperatures and water loss while building soil organic matter.

-Cover crops (NRCS Practice 340 Cover Crop) keep the soil covered and therefore cooler while increasing organic matter in the soil.
+Cover crops (NRCS Practice 340 Cover Crop) can improve a farm’s climate resilience.
+They keep the soil covered and therefore cooler while increasing organic matter in the soil.
 One percent of organic matter in soil can hold as much as 20,000 gallons of water per acre.
-Higher amounts of organic matter in the soil allows it to absorb and retain more moisture.
+Higher amounts of organic matter in the soil allow it to absorb and retain more moisture.
 Cover crops can be interseeded or seeded after the cash crop is harvested (pictured is fall cereal rye in spring planted after corn harvest the previous fall).

-Farmers wishing to increase the efficiency of their water use could utilize micorirrigation (NRCS practice 441 Irrigation System, Microirrigation).
+Farmers wishing to increase the efficiency of their water use and protect their profits could utilize micorirrigation (NRCS practice 441 Irrigation System, Microirrigation).
 Microirrigation may be applied with drip tape or drip tubing using point source emitters or micro-sprinklers.
 These systems deliver water through low volume and low pressure closer to the plant and root zone for more efficient uptake.
-Due to the low application volumes of these systems, a higher degree of management is required to ensure the soil moisture is maintained.
-This management generally requires the system to be operated more frequently at short operating durations.
-Microirrigation systems also may be utilized to deliver fertilizers and chemicals to the root zone using controlled irrigation rates.
-This reduces the leaching and runoff of nutrients and chemicals into ground and surface water bodies.
 In conjunction with irrigation, NRCS helps farmers learn how and when to apply microirrigation based on soil type and crop needs (NRCS Conservation Practice 449 Irrigation Water Management).
-Producers are encouraged to monitor the potential available water through soil feel and appearance or commercially available soil moisture meters.
+Producers are encouraged to monitor the potential available water through soil feel and appearance and/or soil moisture meters.

 Photos by USDA